qufighter/Cr/README.md

 ##### (how to extend)

 If you need to use `Cr-json.js` you'll have to require it.
-This is the only other module besides `Cr.js` supported server side at this time.
 ```
   Cr = require('./node_modules/create-elements/Cr-json.js')(Cr);
 ```